 Before you begin, please see our compatibility matrix to find out if this version of the product is fully tested on your operating system.

-Follow the instructions below to install WSO2 Identity Server on Solaris.
+Follow the instructions below to install WSO2 Identity Server on Linux or Mac OS X.

 Installing the required applications